 We'll attempt to parse dates and serialize them into iso 8601 format.

-Once you have finished reviewing the rows in your file, you can thin click "continue" and then confirm that you are ready to submit.
+Once you have finished reviewing the rows in your file, you can then click Continue and then confirm that you are ready to submit your request.